top of page

 Wrestling

-• Wrestling shall be divided into 14 weight divisions.
+• Wrestling shall be divided into 13 weight divisions.
 A seasonal schedule will be available for each team.
-The HVAC record of each boy will be used for seeding purposes.
+The HVAC record of each wrestler at their intended tournament weight will be used for seeding purposes.
 A tournament at the end of the season shall be held to determine the order of finish for each team.

-• If an injury prevents a wrestler’s chance to certify, a doctor’s medical report must be verified by the principal or headmaster and a letter sent to the participants in the HVAC wrestling tourney as confirmation.
+• If an injury prevents a wrestler’s chance to certify, a doctor’s medical report must be verified by the principal or Head of School and a letter sent to the participants in the HVAC wrestling tournament as confirmation.
 No allowances are made for sickness.

 Basketball

-• National Federation Rules will govern HVAC games including the tournament.
+• National Federation Rules will govern HVAC games including tournament.

 • All monies from the tournament will be turned over to the treasurer (after expenses.)